 In October 2020 I replaced my previous Android tablet with Samsung Galaxy Tab S5e.
 I use it as a tool for passive content consumption, usually watching videos.

 In early 2010s I briefly owned a second-hand iPhone 3GS and I loved it.
 From time to time I think about switching to iPhone but I haven’t seen any compelling reason to pull the trigger.
 Owning an Apple computer didn’t make me change my view.

 Services / online tools

 Since late 2000s I use Gmail with my own domain.
 Around 2017 I started paying for Google Workplace (formerly known as Google Apps or GSuite).
 Ridiculous as it sounds to pay for email, I find it reasonable to pay for a service I rely so much on in my life.

 I usually keep unread email count below 30.
 I don’t understand the concept of ‘inbox zero’ nor people who complain about hundreds of unread items in their inboxes.
 I opt in to receive email notifications for as much online stuff as I can.
 I use labels and filters to easily keep tabs on stuff I find important.

-I'm a huge fan of email newsletters.
-Curated by passionate people, newsletters can be very efficient sources of content I want and like to read.
-I'm going to write a separate piece of newsletters I enjoy and I'll link it here when it's done.
+I’m a huge fan of email newsletters.
+Curated by passionate people, newsletters can be very efficient sources of content.
+I’m going to write a separate piece on newsletters I enjoy and I’ll link it here when it’s done.

 I rarely watch VOD content.
 Only recently (as of March 2021) I signed up for a Netflix account.